-How to be a peacock engineer in the world of EDM with an outfit from a few LEDs to 37440 LEDs without getting arrested by cops or airport security.
+How to be a peacock engineer in the world of EDM with an outfit from a few LEDs to 148,032 LEDs while avoiding getting arrested by cops or airport security.

 - Where did you buy it? => I didn’t

 - How much did it cost? => A few hundred dollars in material but much more time than money (several months of work over 3 years).
 Well, v5 is now $300 just in panels (plus the spares), plus electronics and batteries, so it’s closer to $500.

 - Can I have one/Will you make me/sell me one? => Sorry, no, but here is my page with build info and code if you’d like to make your own.
 You have to earn it :) Also, it’s somewhat fragile, requires some engineering skills to fix when it breaks, and programming (C++) to modify, which at this point includes adding pictures.
 Yes, it’s not user friendly, that takes even more time :) Everyone has a price, but honestly I wouldn’t want to have to support this for anyone else than myself and only encourage people who can understand it and support it themselves, to make their own.

 - How long do the batteries last? => At least 14 to 16H with 160Wh for the single computer (ESP32) v4 outfit that ran 64x96.
 The newer v5 outfit has 4x more pixels (128x192), uses 2 computers (ESP32 + rPi) and a bit more power.
 I had to add a 3rd battery and now have around 240Wh of batteries for about 12H of runtime.
 240Wh is enough power to run my entire house for 15 to 30mn :)

 - Is it hot to wear? => Actually barely, which is good as heat is wasted energy (v5 is slightly warmer due to the rPi)